 Café Husaren is based in an historic building in Haga that’s famous for enormous cinnamon buns known as Haga bulle.
 Their kladdkaka (a type of dense chocolate Swedish cake) has been voted the tastiest in the city several times.

 Gothenburg is well-known for its food trucks.
 One of the most popular is Strömmingsluckan, which serves up classic herring, mashed potatoes and lingonberries.
 You’ll most likely find it parked in the trendy Magasinsgatan district.

 Feskekörka (“fish church”) is an indoor fish market by the Rosenlundskanalen that opened in 1874 and is named for the building's resemblance to a Gothic church.
 It’s still the best place to pick up fresh, local seafood.

 Did you know that one of the world’s best bartenders resides in Gothenburg?
-Dosa Ivanov, who took out two gold medals in the 2015 World Cocktail Championships, can be found behind the bar at the Clarion Hotel Post.
+Dosa Ivanov, who took out two gold medals in the 2015 World Cocktail Championships, can be found at the Art Deco-inspired Norda at the Clarion Hotel Post.
 It’s not just about cocktails, though – local brewery Dugges has created an exclusive lager for the bar, and there’s an in-house coffee roaster.

 Brewers Beer Bar

 Speaking of local brews, beer aficionados should head to Brewers Beer Bar, where it’s all about craft beer and artisan sourdough pizzas, made from a seven-year-old wheat sourdough.
 You’re sure to find something new here – according to the owners, “we change our beers more often than our underwear”.